 For the curious newbie, it is impossible to think of using oil paints on paper!
 Does it even work?
 Why use paper when canvas and wood panels are perfect for the job?
 Well, paper-based oil paints have many benefits.
 The secret is in preparing the right paper material for creating a masterpiece.

-A good quality heavyweight paper with a weight of 140-300 lbs is good to start with.
+A good quality heavyweight paper with a 140-300 lbs weight is good to start with.
 An acrylic gesso primer (medium to create hard dry surfaces for paints) is applied.
-Sawdust and sand are applied on the medium for more texture and edges of the paper are cut by mat knife.
+Sawdust and sand are applied on the medium for more texture, and the edges of the paper are cut by a mat knife.
 After this process, once the paper dries up, it is ready to accept oil paints for creating beautiful artwork.

-Watercolour paper comes in sheets, pads and blocks.
+Watercolor paper comes in sheets, pads, and blocks.
 They can be hot or cold-pressed, though output doesn’t change.
 The print paper makes a good acid-free surface for oil painting when primed with acrylic gesso or matte gel medium.
 Arches Oil Paper is made for use with oil media and requires no preparation of any kind.
 Example: View on Hampstead by John.

 Ordinary corrugated carton cardboard is the most readily available cardboard for oil paints.
 One can use the packaging cardboard for practice.
 Ordinary cardboard is highly acidic and slowly deteriorates.
-Mat Board is an artist’s grade material (for example white colored mat board).
-One great example of masterpiece Madame Vuillard.
+Mat Board is an artist’s grade material (for example, white-colored mat board).
+One great example of a masterpiece is Madame Vuillard.

-All paint surfaces need some sort of preparation before using oil-paints.
+All paint surfaces need some sort of preparation before using oil paints.
 The knowledge of the right medium is a must to retain the essence and the material used. https://www.1st-art-gallery.com provides hundreds of oil-based paintings reproduced by artists only of international stature.
-The gallery’s collection includes different oil surfaces and they even assist in choosing the right frame to their customers.
+The gallery’s collection includes different oil surfaces, and they even assist in choosing the right frame for their customers.
 A visit to their site is a must.